 The Ohio Bioscience Growth Report is published by BioOhio, the state’s bioscience organization, to inform the public on the progress of Ohio’s bioscience industry, research endeavors, and community at large.

 The report presents factual findings analyzing the bioscience sector within the state and its six geographic regions.
-To present content relevant to the full continuum of bioscience in Ohio, information is provided on the six core subsectors as well as critical contributors to the industry.
+To present content relevant to the full continuum of bioscience in Ohio, information is provided on the six core bioscience subsectors as well as critical contributors to the industry.
 All of these sectors have a common goal, to improve the quality of life for our community.
+Click here to learn more about these fields.

 - Agricultural Biotechnology